UoB-HPC/SilverVale/README.md

 A modern and fully integrated codebase analysis tool that covers the entire spectrum: syntax, semantics, and low-level IR.

+This work has been accepted at P3HPC'24: *A Metric for HPC Programming Model Productivity*.
+The paper is still under embargo, a draft copy may be requested at https://research-information.bris.ac.uk/en/publications/a-metric-for-hpc-programming-model-productivity.

 ## Supported Compilers Executables

 - `clang`/`clang++`